High School Math Teacher

 I applied to Lamar School District in May 2014 and was hired in the same month.
 I started my first year teaching in Lamar High School in August 2014 and have been here in Lamar ever since.
 I have taught Pre-Calculus and Quantitative Literacy every year that I’ve been teaching, and I occasionally teach AP Calculus when there are students interested.

 I am happily married (since 09/12/15) to my husband, Brett Arrington.
 We currently have two dogs, Thor and Loki, and we treat them like our children.
+Our daughter, Lizzie, was born April 14, 2021, and we couldn’t have asked for a better daughter.
+We are so glad to get to be her parents.

 When I’m not teaching, planning lessons, grading papers, or other teacherly duties, I enjoy spending time with my husband, dogs, or my extended family.
 Some of my hobbies include Netflix, coloring, and scrapbooking, but I also enjoy learning in my own classes at Arkansas Tech University.